YANG-Yuting/yang-yuting.github.io/README.md

-This branch is based on https://github.com/xyjoey/PRISM, providing a more fancy homepage.
+This branch is based on https://github.com/xyjoey/PRISM, providing a more fancy homepage design.